Binary Tree in Action (Serialization)

 Now, suppose we have a binary tree implemented in Java, and we want to store it in some way, then read and reconstruct the binary tree structure in C++.
 How can we do this?
 This requires the serialization and deserialization of the binary tree.

-Before discussing specific problems, let's consider a question: What kind of serialized data can be deserialized into a unique binary tree?
+Before discussing specific problems, let's consider a question: What kind of serialized data can uniquely deserialize into a binary tree?

-For example, if you are given the preorder traversal result of a binary tree, can you reconstruct the original binary tree from this result?
+For example, if you are given the preorder traversal result of a binary tree, can you reconstruct the binary tree from it?

-without null pointers, then both of the following binary trees satisfy this preorder traversal:
+without null pointers, both of the following binary trees satisfy this preorder traversal:

-However, if the preorder traversal result includes null pointer information, then you can reconstruct a unique binary tree.
+However, if the preorder traversal includes null pointer information, a unique binary tree can be reconstructed.
 For example, using #

-While such associative thinking is commendable, unfortunately, the correct answer is that even with null pointer information, only the preorder and postorder traversal results can uniquely reconstruct a binary tree; inorder traversal results cannot.
+Some clever readers might think: binary tree fundamentals.
+While this is a good thought process, unfortunately, the correct answer is that even if you include null pointer information, only preorder and postorder traversal results can uniquely reconstruct a binary tree, while inorder traversal cannot.

-For example, the following two binary trees clearly have different structures, but their inorder traversal results are both [#,1,#,1,#]
+For instance, the following two binary trees obviously have different structures, yet their inorder traversal results are both [#,1,#,1,#]

-If your serialization result does not include null pointer information and only provides one type of traversal order, you cannot reconstruct a unique binary tree.
+If your serialization result does not include null pointer information, and you provide only one traversal order, you cannot reconstruct a unique binary tree.

-If your serialization result does not include null pointer information and you provide two types of traversal orders, according to the previous Binary Tree Principles (Construction), there are two scenarios:
+If your serialization result does not include null pointer information, and you provide two traversal orders, according to the previous Binary Tree Fundamentals (Construction):

 2.1.
 If you provide preorder and inorder, or postorder and inorder, you can reconstruct a unique binary tree.